A Combined Policy for Children, Young People and Adults at Risk?

 Churches are expected to have safeguarding policies and procedures for adults at risk as well as for children and young people.

 Can a church adopt a combined policy and combined procedures to cover both?

 It is certainly possible to do so.
-However, within the Baptist Union we have taken the decision to continue to publish separate guidelines for churches on safeguarding children and young people and safeguarding vulnerable adults for a number of pragmatic reasons, and we believe that those same reasons may make it just as easy for churches to adopt separate policies and procedures for each vulnerable group.
+However, within the Baptist Union we have taken the decision to continue to publish separate guidelines for churches on safeguarding children and young people and safeguarding adults at risk for a number of pragmatic reasons, and we believe that those same reasons may make it just as easy for churches to adopt separate policies and procedures for each vulnerable group.

 The reasons for keeping the two documents separate are as follows: